 At $7,499, this is the no-compromise option.
 The RTX 5090 handles triple 4K monitors at high settings in ACC and iRacing without breaking a sweat.
 If you’re running a Pimax Crystal or a high-resolution VR headset, this is the level of GPU you need to avoid reprojection artefacts.
 It’s expensive, obviously.
 But sim racers who’ve already spent $3,000+ on a direct drive base, pedals, and cockpit tend to understand that the PC is the foundation everything else depends on.

 The 9800X3D’s 3D V-Cache gives it a meaningful advantage in physics-heavy games like iRacing and ACC, where single-thread performance directly affects how many cars can be on track without stuttering.
-The RTX 5080 handles triple 1440p monitors comfortably.
+The RTX 5080 handles triple 1440p monitors comfortably – and at 1440p resolution, it’s genuinely not the bottleneck.
 This is the build I’d point most serious sim racers toward.

 Budget Entry: Getting Started